MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

   ![Action set card](~/assets/images/Cards/action-set-card.png)

 Code sample for an action set:

 (image needs to be added)

 ### Existing Overflow Menus in Teams clients and differences between mobile and desktop

-* The action taken on a message
+**The action taken on a message**

-Desktop
+**Desktop**

-The following image shows the action that takes place, when the user Hovers on a message
+The action that takes place when a user hovers on a message is seen in the following image.

   ![action card](~/assets/images/Cards/action-taken-on-message-desktop.png)

-Mobile
+**Mobile**

-The following image shows the action that takes place, when the user Long presses a message.
+The action that takes place when a user long presses a message is seen in the following image.

   ![action card](~/assets/images/Cards/action-taken-on-message-mobile.png)

 > [!NOTE]
 > The long press is a well known functionality on mobile. *Teams Mobile Chat MAU - 60 Mil (46% of Teams MAU)*.

-* Action taken on card sent by a bot
+**Action taken on card sent by a bot**

-Desktop
+**Desktop**

 There are No actions that can be taken on a card, actions can only be taken on a message.

-Mobile
+**Mobile**

-Long presses on the bot card result in actions that can be taken on the message.
+When a user long presses on the bot card, the following image depicts the actions that occur on a message.

   ![action card](~/assets/images/Cards/action-taken-on-card-sent-by-bot.png)

-* Actions taken on a card sent by a user (ME Cards) Desktop
+**Actions taken on a card sent by a user (ME Cards)**

+**Desktop**

+  The following image shows the action taken on a card sent by a user.

   ![action card](~/assets/images/Cards/actions-taken-on-card-sent-by-user-desktop.png)

-Other options that appear in the overflow menu today
+**Other options that appear in the overflow menu today**

   ![action card](~/assets/images/Cards/options-on-overflow-menu.png)

-Mobile
+**Mobile**

 The ability to copy the card is not available on mobile devices.
 The message related activities appear when you long press the card for a long time.
-Forward in a way can assist achieve the same goal(but than the message content is not modifiable)
+Forward in a way can assist achieve the same goal(but than the message content is not modifiable).

   ![action card](~/assets/images/Cards/actions-taken-on-card-sent-by-user-mobile.png)

-* Actions taken on ACV2 cards
+**Actions taken on ACV2 cards**

-Desktop
+**Desktop**

-The message overflow option includes the ACV2 card action(refresh)
+The message overflow option, which includes the ACV2 card action, is shown in the following image.

   ![action card](~/assets/images/Cards/actions-taken-on-acv2-desktop.png)

-Mobile
+**Mobile**

-ACV2's new user interface has been rolled out on both iOS and Android until RE
+The following image shows the ACV2's new user interface which has been rolled out on both iOS and Android until RE.

   ![action card](~/assets/images/Cards/actions-taken-on-acv2-mobile.png)

-* Integrated action sheet on Mobile
+**Integrated action sheet on Mobile**

-Mobile
+**Mobile**

   ![Action card](~/assets/images/Cards/integrated-action-sheet-mobile.png)